g-otn/spring-boot-wine-crud/README.md

 # spring-boot-wine-crud
 A wine crud made using Spring Boot.
-This is the project for the [AlgaWorks](https://www.algaworks.com/)'s Spring Boot course.
+This my project for the [AlgaWorks](https://www.algaworks.com/)'s Spring Boot course.

 ## Features
 - Create, read and update of wine